 Cyrus’ family came to Alaska in 1917 in search of Dairy Gold.
-Thats right, his family was Dairy farmers up until the late 50’s, until they realized how many people were moving to Alaska and need land.
+That’s right, his family were Dairy farmers up until the late 50’s until they realized how many people were moving to Alaska and needed land.
 Cyrus was never old enough to see the farms but he grew up on the remaining homestead in Wasilla.
-However, his father is the founder of Anchorage Trolley, and cyrus learned at an early age what work ethic meant.
+However, his father is the founder of Anchorage Trolley, and Cyrus learned at an early age what work ethic meant.
 Cyrus has been working for Anchorage Trolley for the past 15 years and since taken over the company.
 His love for Anchorage’s history and passion to be the best city tour of Anchorage has made his family proud.
 You will see Cyrus working every day helping visitors to have the best experience they can in Anchorage.

 I’m Jaden McCarrey!
 I was born and raised right here in Anchorage, Alaska.
 A typical Alaskan, I spent most of my free time playing hockey, exploring the wilderness, and trying not to freeze doing either one.
 As a second generation Alaskan, I’ve grown up learning about Anchorage’s rich history and hearing the stories of the of the rugged settlers that made it what it is today.
 My experiences here, as well as my family’s long-lasting connection with the land, have helped me to gain a deep love of Alaska–it’s beauty, it’s culture, and most of all, it’s people.
 It will be my honor to be your guide through this part of the last frontier and to join you as you discover what makes this place the “Great Land”.